cmelcher/cmelcher.github.io/tinyml/summer2025.md

 - Task 1 (binary shapes): demonstrated how gradient descent and learning rate choices affect optimization.
 - Task 2 (digits): extended to deeper models and showed the limits of on-device ML.

-Overall, the project bridged optimization theory with practical embedded ML deployment, offering students both intuition and experience in how AI systems are built and tested in real-world settings.
+Overall, the project bridged theory with practical experience, offering students both intuition and experience in how ML/AI systems are built and tested in real-world settings.